andyet/thoonk.py/README.md

 Inserting an item may be done in four places:

-- At the beginning of the feed.
+At the beginning of the feed.

     sorted_feed.prepend('new first item')

-- At the end of the feed.
+At the end of the feed.

     sorted_feed.append('new last item')

-Or,

-    sorted_feed.publish('new last item')
+    sorted_feed.publish('another new last item')

-- Before an existing item.
+Before an existing item.

     sorted_feed.publish_before('existing id', 'new item')

-- After an existing item.
+After an existing item.

     sorted_feed.publish_after('existing id', 'new item')